- Calendar

 Christmas Day in the United Kingdom is celebrated on December 25.

-In 2023, Christmas Day is on a Monday.
+In 2024, Christmas Day is on a Wednesday.

 Christmas is a religious, cultural, and commercial holiday, a day when most Brits spend time with family and friends, exchanging gifts and sharing meals.
-It is a public holiday so most shops and businesses are closed.
+It is a public holiday, so most shops and businesses are closed.

 Christmas Traditions